rashedulalam46/library-api-minimal/README.md

-﻿# Library API Minimal
+﻿# Library API (Minimal API)
-A Minimal API project for managing a library system, built with .NET 9, SQL Server, and the Repository Pattern.
-This project provides CRUD operations for Books, Authors, Categories, Publishers, and Members, along with endpoints for dropdown lists to facilitate frontend selection.
+Library API is a Minimal API project for managing a library system, built with .NET 9, SQL Server, and the Repository Pattern.
+It provides CRUD operations for Books, Authors, Categories, and Publishers, along with dropdown endpoints to support frontend selection.

+Minimal APIs in .NET allow you to build lightweight, fast HTTP APIs without controllers or Startup classes.
+Introduced in .NET 6, they simplify the development of microservices, small apps, or prototypes while remaining production-ready.

+**Key Idea:**
+Instead of using the traditional MVC pattern, endpoints are defined directly in Program.cs (or via organized endpoint classes), using simple route mappings for clean and efficient API design.

 # 🛠️ Features